Seattle Jobs – Work with Majestic Adventures

 DESCRIPTION & REQUIRED SKILLS/EXPERIENCE

-AUDITIONS – Late February, March, April, early May: Applicants who show the most potential in their Job Application, are invited to participate in a group improvisational acting, storytelling, and roleplaying audition.
+AUDITIONS – February, & March: Applicants who show the most potential in their Job Application, are invited to participate in a group improvisational acting, storytelling, and roleplaying audition.
 Up to five applicants and the Director, Harper, meet and play acting games together.
 You do not need to prepare anything for the audition.
 This is a requirement for being hired.

 FINAL INTERVIEW: The applicants who showed the most potential in their applications and audition are invited to a final interview.